Frequently asked questions

 If you are applying for exemption from a prerequisite or corequisite, complete an Application for exemption form and take this to the relevant course coordinator for approval.
 Then send or deliver the form to the science faculty office for processing.
 If you are applying for an exemption from a specific course requirement, or permission to substitute an approved course, you can simply take the completed form to the science faculty office.

-See the Examinations and assessments page for general information about aegrotats, student ID for examinations and sitting examinations at another time or place.
+See the science faculty offices page for general information about aegrotats, student ID for examinations and sitting examinations at another time or place.
 For examination timetables, see the timetables page.

 How do I apply for authorisation to take a dictionary into an examination?